 If they refund aggressively, you lose commissions.

-Avoid low-commission programs until you have traffic.
+Avoid low-commission programs until you have high traffic.

 Your time is way too precious to earn $0.37 per sale!